Kholodnaf/Security/README.md

 5. Insecure Communication Test
 Check whether the website is using HTTPS.
 Look for the padlock icon next to the URL in the browser.
-If no lock is shown, the connection is not encrypte
+If no lock is shown, the connection is not encrypted.